MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/API-references.md

 ## Send notification signal API

 All users in a meeting receive the notifications sent through the `NotificationSignal` API. `NotificationSignal` API triggers an in-meeting dialog box and enables you to provide meeting signals that are delivered using the existing conversation notification API for user-bot chat.
-You can send an in-meeting dialog box based on user action, which is an in-meeting dialog box.
-The API includes query parameter, examples, and response codes.
+You can send an in-meeting dialog box based on user action.
+The API is available through Bot Services.

 > [!NOTE]
 > * When an in-meeting dialog box is invoked, the content is presented as a chat message.